NeuroBridge/neuro-query-dense-vectors/README.md

 ```

 I recommend installing the [helm diff](https://github.com/databus23/helm-diff) plugin, which helps make upgrades less scary since you know exactly what will change.

+### `neurobridges-query` deployment `/healthz` endpoint timeout

+The deployments have startup/liveness probes which hit the /healthz endpoint on a specified port.
+We had an incident on 8-28-23 after a power loss when all the pods were restarting.
+The `neurobridges-query` deployment was unresponsive and the liveness probe was producing an error.
+The issue was fixed by uninstalling the `neurobridges` release and reinstalling.
+Be aware it may take some time for the container to properly deploy and accept requests.